mitodl/ocw-studio/README.md

 control the branch of each of these repos that are pulled down in pipelines that build sites.
 If you are debugging an issue with a specific branch, This is where you want to change them before you run a command that pushes up a pipeline like `docker-compose exec web ./manage.py backpopulate_pipelines --filter etc...`

-Note that you may also want to set `OCW_STUDIO_LIVE_URL=https://localhost:8045/`and `OCW_STUDIO_DRAFT_URL=http://localhost:8045/` in your `.env` file so that the URLs in the publish drawer will point to your Minio published content.
-If you do this, you will likely need to also set `STATIC_API_BASE_URL` to https://ocw.mit.edu like above.
+Note that you may also want to set `OCW_STUDIO_DRAFT_URL=https://localhost:8044`and `OCW_STUDIO_LIVE_URL=http://localhost:8045` in your `.env` file so that the URLs in the publish drawer will point to your Minio published content.
+If you do this, you will likely need to also set `STATIC_API_BASE_URL_DRAFT=https://draft.ocw.mit.edu` and `STATIC_API_BASE_URL_LIVE=https://ocw.mit.edu`.
 Usually the best way to get started getting content into your local instance of `ocw-studio` is to dump and restore the production database to your local instance.
 One side effect of doing this is that the `ocw-www` site in production has a bunch of different sites linked to it via various course lists.
 When building `ocw-www`, Hugo will attempt to fetch static JSON data related to these linked courses and will encounter errors if it cannot fetch them.
-To avoid this, make sure `STATIC_API_BASE_URL` is set as detailed above.
+To avoid this, make sure `STATIC_API_BASE_URL_DRAFT` and `STATIC_API_BASE_URL_LIVE` are set as detailed above.
 If `STATIC_API_BASE_URL` is not set, it will fall back to `OCW_STUDIO_DRAFT_URL` or `OCW_STUDIO_LIVE_URL` depending on the context of the pipeline.
 So, if you have this set to a URL where the courses referenced in your `ocw-www` site's course lists haven't been published, you will have issues.

 # Enabling Concourse-CI integration